-- A senior and/or a student in their last year of eligibility, who has a second disqualification at any point in the season, will be penalized during the next season in which student-athlete is a participant. - 49.3.8 A student who physically assaults an official shall be expelled from the activity immediately and banned from further participation in all sports for one year from the date of the offense. - 49.3.9 Any student in any sport who willfully, flagrantly, or maliciously attempts to injure an opponent shall be removed from the contest immediately and shall be ineligible in all sports for one year from the date of the incident.
-Such a violation must be indicated by the game official on the student contest disqualification form. ("Fighting" does not apply to this section unless warranted in the judgment of the game official.) - 49.3.10 A student disqualification cannot be appealed, except for a one-year suspension.
-During an Eligibility Appeals Board (EAB) hearing of a one-year suspension, the appeal can only be in relation to the length of the penalty, not the judgement of the official.
-Refer to rule 89 for more information on hearings and appeals.
+- A senior and/or a student in their last year of eligibility, who has a second disqualification at any point in the season, will be penalized during the next season in which student-athlete is a participant. - 49.3.8 A student who physically assaults an official shall be immediately removed from the contest, with a recommended ban from participation in all sports for one year from the date of the offense.
+Such a violation must be indicated by the game official on the student contest disqualification form. - 49.3.9 Any student in any sport who willfully, flagrantly, or maliciously attempts to injure an opponent shall be immediately removed from the contest, with a recommended ban from participation in all sports for one year from the date of the offense.
+Such a violation must be indicated by the game official on the student contest disqualification form. ("Fighting" does not apply to this section unless warranted in the judgment of the game official.)